-Basic and Pro accounts have five privacy settings, which you can adjust by going to a padlet and clicking Share.
-Here is what the settings mean!
+Padlets made on Neon, Gold, or Platinum accounts have four privacy settings, which you can adjust by going to the padlet and clicking Share.
+Here is what the settings mean:

 - Private: Only you and the people you add by email can access this padlet.

 - Password: Visitors will be required to enter a password to access this padlet.

 - Secret: Anyone with the link can access the padlet, but the link will be hidden from Google and public areas of Padlet.
 [This is the default setting!]

 - Public: The padlet can show up in Google searches and can be featured by Padlet on your profile page.
 Like this account